Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Datasets

 To create noisy pairs, we pair a noise-free image with an image in which $r_{img}$ of Voronoi cells are filled with a noise texture (texture class \textit{matted}).
 Cells to replace are chosen uniformly at random, without regard for class balance.
 During training, each time we load an image, we pair it with its noisy partner with a probability given as the noisy pairs rate $r_{pairs}$, and we pair it with a differently augmented version of itself with probability $1-r_{pairs}$.

-For the dense supervised losses, we use the noiseless label for both the noise-free and the noisy images.
-This is akin to the xBD dataset, where we assume that both images show the same information, without any differences in label information.
+For the dense supervised losses, we use the noise-free label for both the noise-free and the noisy images.
+This is similar to the xBD dataset, where we assume that both images show the same information, without any differences in label information, even though some buildings might be (unbeknownst to the practitioner) damaged.